arresteddevops/ado-hugo/content/episode/2020-in-review.md

 #### Trevor

 - A year of PM land
-- Streaming fun with Shuffleboard (and a little DevOps) Royal palms shuffleboard youtube? https://youtube.com/c/royalpalmsshuffleboard Shufflinsanity
+- Streaming fun with Shuffleboard (and a little DevOps).
+Check out the Royal Palms Shuffleboard [Shufflinsanity](https://youtube.com/c/royalpalmsshuffleboard), or look at some [shuff.io livestreams](https://youtube.com/c/shuffio).
 - Virtual conferencing!
 - A doggo (Friday)